mdq3/multiflash/README.md

 Includes regular flashlight mode and morse code mode.

+This app has been published on the Firefox Marketplace at https://marketplace.firefox.com/app/multiflash

 ## Project Directories ##

     /         - Root directory with app manifest, main HTML, README & other info